-If your application includes proposals for land in a Site of Special Scientific Interest or Natura site, we will consider any effects on these designated areas.
+If your application includes proposals for land in a Site of Special Scientific Interest (SSSI) or Natura site, we will consider any effects on these sites.
+Please refer to the guidance on designated areas.
 If your application is successful and you are awarded a contract, you will not need any further authorisation from Scottish Natural Heritage for the activities covered by the contract.